 *Out of town volunteers need to have their BCI completed by their town's police department.

 Mentoring provides a rewarding opportunity for both the student and mentor and results have shown that mentoring encourages the growth of many positive personal and academic outcomes.
 As a mentor, you’ll form a one-to-one relationship with a student who needs your support and attention.
 You’ll be a positive role model and a trusted friend.

 - To learn more about becoming a mentor in East Greenwich, contact the Nina Mackta, Program Director, at 401-398-1634 or email@example.com.
-Forms may be submitted to Nina Mackta, Meadowbrook Farms School, 2 Chestnut Drive, EG 02818
+Forms may be submitted to Nina Mackta, Eldredge School, 101 First Ave, EG, RI 02818